thisisiron/nmt-attention-tf2/README.md

 Example
 ```
-Input Sentence or If you want to quit, type Enter Key : Where are you?
+Input Sentence or If you want to quit, type Enter Key : What is your name?
 Early stopping
 <s> was ist ihr name ? </s>
 <s> what is your name ? </s>